-- A factual account of the incident must be recorded, including who was involved, what was said/seen/heard, where the incident took place and any actual words or phrases used by the child - Use a body map to record any injuries seen or reported by the child - Staff must sign and date the report giving details of their role within school - The DSL must record when the report was passed to them and what action was taken alongside any outcomes achieved - The DSL must ensure the child's wishes and feelings are taken into consideration when deciding on next steps. - 4.5.
 Through our Attendance Policy, we have a robust system for monitoring attendance and will act to address absenteeism with parents/carers and pupils promptly and identify any safeguarding issues arising.
-On the first day of absence parents/guardians are contacted by 10.30am if the school office has not been given a reason for the absence. - 4.6.
-All children attending our school are required to have a minimum of two identified emergency contacts. - 4.7.
-Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol. - 4.8.
-Any absence, of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker. - 4.9.
-Parents/carers must inform school if there are any changes to a pupil's living arrangement.
-Chestnut Lane School has a mandatory duty to inform the local authority, via the First Response Team, if a child under the age of 16 years old lives with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
-This is defined as being a private fostering arrangement. - 4.10.
-All staff, parents/carers and children are made aware of the school's escalation process, through our Complaints and Resolutions procedure, Whistleblowing Policy and through assemblies with the children which can be activated in the event of concerns not being resolved after the first point of contact. - 4.11.
-Our lettings policy reflects the ongoing responsibility the school has for safeguarding those using the site outside of normal school hours, ensuring the suitability of adults working with children on school sites at any time.
-School must have sight of the up to date Child Protection Policy of any organisation hiring the school's facilities. - 4.12.
+On the first day of absence parents/guardians are contacted by 10.30am if the school office has not been given a reason for the absence.

+All children attending our school are required to have a minimum of two identified emergency contacts.

+Any pupil whose absence is causing concern and where it has not been possible to make contact with a parent/carer, will be reported as a Child Missing in Education (CME) using the Buckinghamshire CME Protocol.

+Any absence, of a pupil who is currently subject to a child protection or child in need plan is immediately referred to their social worker.

+Chestnut Lane School has a mandatory duty to inform the local authority, via the First Response Team, if they become aware that a child under the age of 16 years is living with someone other than their parent, step-parent, aunt, uncle or grandparent for a period of more than 28 days.
+This is defined as being a private fostering arrangement.

+All staff, parents/carers and children are made aware of the school's escalation process, through our Complaints and Resolutions procedure, Whistleblowing Policy and through assemblies with the children which can be activated in the event of concerns not being resolved after the first point of contact.

+Our Lettings Policy reflects the ongoing responsibility the school has for safeguarding those using the site outside of normal school hours, ensuring the suitability of adults working with children on school sites at any time.
+School must have sight of the up to date Child Protection Policy of any organisation hiring the school's facilities.

 The school operates Safer Recruitment practices.
 Governors ensure that staff who are involved in the recruitment process have received safer recruitment training.
 Robust procedures are in place in order to prevent and deter people who are unsuitable to work with children, from applying or being employed by the school.

-- 4.13.
-Allegations against members of staff, supply staff, governors, including volunteers and contractors are referred to the Local Authority Designated Officer (LADO). - 4.18.
-Our procedures are reviewed and updated annually as a minimum, or as there are changes to legislation. - 4.19.
+Allegations against members of staff, supply staff, governors, including volunteers and contractors are referred to the Local Authority Designated Officer (LADO).

+Our procedures are reviewed and updated annually as a minimum, or as there are changes to legislation.

 Children are encouraged to share any concerns or worries with staff and are regularly reminded about this as part of the curriculum, assemblies and wellbeing sessions.